boazbk/crypto/lec_02_computational-security.md

 every non-constant polynomials $p,q$, $\mu(n)$ is negligible if and only if the function $\mu'(n) = p(\mu(q(n)))$ is negligible.

+> # {.remark title="Asymptotic analysis" #asymptotic}
->__Note:__ The above definitions could be confusing if you haven't encountered asymptotic analysis before.
-Reading the beginning of Chapter 3 (pages 43-51) in the KL book can be extremely useful.
-As a rule of thumb, if every time you see the word "polynomial" you imagine the function $n^{10}$ and every time you see the word "negligible" you imagine the function $2^{-sqrt{n}}$ then you will get the right intuition.
+The above definitions could be confusing if you haven't encountered asymptotic analysis before.
+Reading the beginning of Chapter 3 (pages 43-51) in the KL book, as well as the mathematical background lecture in my [intro to TCS notes](http://www.introtcs.org/public/index.html) can be extremely useful.
+As a rule of thumb, if every time you see the word "polynomial" you imagine the function $n^{10}$ and every time you see the word "negligible" you imagine the function $2^{-\sqrt{n}}$ then you will get the right intuition.
+>
 What you need to remember is that negligible is much smaller than any inverse polynomial, while polynomials are closed under multiplication, and so we have the "equations" $negligible\times polynomial = negligible$ and $polynomial \times polynomial = polynomial$.
 As mentioned, in practice people really want to get as close as possible to $n$ bits of security with an $n$ bit key, but  we would be happy as long as the security grows with the key, so when we say a scheme is "secure" you can think of it having $\sqrt{n}$ bits of security (though any function growing faster than $\log n$ would be fine as well).

 From now on, we will require all of our encryption schemes to be *efficient*